sagemath/trac_to_gh/Issue 7236.md

 CC:  sage-combinat

-Keywords: partitions cell
+Keywords: partitions cell, leg, arm, hook

 After a vote on `sage-combinat-devel`, see

 ```
 http://groups.google.com/group/sage-combinat-devel/browse_thread/thread/bd6dd9b316236f91
 ```
-it was decided that in a partition diagramm a square should be called a cell.
+it was decided that in a partition diagram a square should be called a cell instead of a box.
 The following patch implement this choice.
+In particular, the following methods are renamed:

+- add_box -> add_cell, remove_box -> remove_cell, boxes -> cells

-I also take the occasion to fix an indentation problem which prevents some doc to be correctly typeset.
+I also took the occasion to fix an indentation problem which prevents some doc to be correctly typeset, and to further rename:

+- leg -> leg_length
+- arm -> arm_length
+- hook -> hook_length

 Cheers,

 Florent

 Issue created by migration from https://trac.sagemath.org/ticket/7236